julesjazz/grapefruitlab/content/shows/pity-fear.md

 Written by Miriam Suzanne,
 with original music & lyrics
-by Josselyn Cool (Better Selfs, Jane/Eyre).
+by Josselyn Cool (Better Selfs, Teacup Gorilla).
 Designed & developed with Julie Rada, Kenny Storms, and Erin Rollman.
 Thanks to Buntport Theater for